lovelycam/writing/asyncApiCallsPython.md

 async def get_temperature():
 ```

 After defining common variables (`base_url` and `endpoint`), we create a [Client Session](https://docs.aiohttp.org/en/stable/client_reference.html) and assign it to a variable called `session`.
 This happens within the context of an `async with` block.
-The important takeaway for `async with` is that it provides an automatic way to clean up after the program exits the block.
+The takeaway of `async with` is that it provides an automatic way to clean up after the program exits the block.

 ```python
 async with aiohttp.ClientSession() as session:
 ```

 After creating the client session, we use `session` to make the actual network `get()` call, providing parameters that the API accepts.
-We again make use of an `async with` block to do so, assigning the call's result to a variable called `response`.
+We again use an `async with` block to do so, assigning the call's result to a variable called `response`.
 Consult the [OpenWeatherMap API](https://openweathermap.org/current#one) for information on the endpoint's parameters and possible values.

 ```python
 async with session.get(base_url + endpoint +